DevFalconsz/Trinova-Developers/README.md

 # Trinova-Developers
-An project for course in Practe of Programmation using HTML5, CSS3, PHP and Javascript.
+An project for course in Practice of Programmation using HTML5, CSS3, PHP and Javascript.